RobotNerd/sliderish/doc/user-stories.md

 Status: backlog
 Sub-tasks
+- Add sample images for testing.
+Include images that are large in dimension and small in file size.
+Ensure that images are distinct, have clear borders, and have unique features.
 - Create a node.js server to act as an API.
 - Add an API route to retrieve an image.
 - Update the client to retrieve the image from the API using an AJAX call.